1. Defining Reflexivity in Collective Construal

 -

-By recognizing contradictions and limits in existing symbolic orders, collectives can innovate.
+By recognising contradictions and limits in existing symbolic orders, collectives can innovate.

 -